Seychelles

 The Seychelles NMIRF has a broad mandate engaging with all human rights mechanisms, including UN Treaty Bodies, Human Rights Council mechanisms (Special Procedures and UPR), and Regional Human Rights Mechanisms.

-Process for the preparation of state reports The NMIRF has begun convening meetings and plans to hold its second multisectoral stakeholder meeting this year, aligned with training sessions for ministries and departments involved in reporting.
+The NMIRF has begun convening meetings, coupled with training sessions for ministries and departments involved in reporting.

 Previously, reporting was carried out directly by ministries and departments without a centralized body.
 With the new Human Rights Treaty Reporting Committee, reporting is now coordinated more systematically.